ShivaanjayNarula/ShivaanjayNarula/README.md

 </p>

 <p>
-I am a developer with interests in Competitive Programming, Open Source, Software Sevelopment, and Cyber Security.
+I am a developer with interests in Competitive Programming, Open Source, Software Development, and Cyber Security.
 </p>

 <p>